Illinois Valley Community College History

-On July 1, 1966, the College name was officially changed to Illinois Valley Community College.
-With the new name came a new location as the campus moved to its current pastoral setting in the heart of the College district.
-On October 21, 1967, community members of District 513 voted 10-1 (20,527 “yes” to 2,189 “no”) in favor of an $8.25 million referendum to finance the beginning of IVCC.
+On July 1, 1966, the college name was officially changed to Illinois Valley Community College.
+With the new name came a new location as the campus moved across the river to Oglesby.
+On Oct.
+21, 1967, District 513 voted 10-1 (20,527 “yes” to 2,189 “no”) in favor of an $8.25 million referendum to finance the beginning of IVCC.

-During Dr. Goodnow’s tenure, the college received in excess of $15 million in grants.
-Nine new career programs were developed.
+During her tenure, the college received in excess of $15 million in grants and nine new career programs were developed.
 To further expand resources, a Development Office was established and the assets of the IVCC Foundation grew from $1.7 million in 1996 to $2.6 million in 2004.

 In the fall of 2000, IVCC opened a new Ottawa Center located in Marquette High School to better serve the students on the east side of the district.
 In 2003, IVCC won its third consecutive Arrowhead Conference All-Sports Award.

-For a more detailed history of IVCC see:
+For a more detailed history of IVCC from 1924 to 1994, see: